samjabrahams/tensorflow-white-paper-notes/README.md

 ## 8 Performance

-_Stay tuned for future versions of the TensorFlow white paper, which will include performance evlauations for single machine and distributed implementations of TensorFlow_
+_Stay tuned for future versions of the TensorFlow white paper, which will include performance evaluations for single machine and distributed implementations of TensorFlow_

 - - -